Welcome to Acme. We're glad you're here.

 7

-Bug #7 — Before/after buried in italic fine print.
-Reader must infer the contrast.
+Bug #7 — Contrast buried in fine print.
+Reader must infer why completing steps is worth their time.

 Fix #7 — Explicit Before/After in body.
 Contrast is structural and visible at first scroll.